mlrun/mlrun/hack/local/README.md

 Use the UI at Nodeport `30068`

-The ports can be changes by editing the yaml files, alternatively you can use `ingress` for better security.
+The ports can be changes by editing the yaml files, you can use `ingress` for better security.